Winter Park Express: 1988–2009: Ansco Investment Company operation

 In 1988 the operation was sold to Ansco Investment Company, which made various needed improvements and ran the “New Ski Train” for two decades under the reporting mark SKTX.

 In this era the Ski Train consisted of three locomotives pulling fourteen cars: eight coaches, three club cars, two cafe lounge cars, and one retreat car.
 The train accommodated 750 passengers.

 On January 21, 2006, the return trip was canceled after a coal train derailment blocked the line, leaving some 700 passengers stuck in Winter Park.
 Buses were summoned to provide return transportation to Denver, and refunds offered to those who made alternate arrangements.
 Just two months later, on March 19, another freight train derailment delayed the return Ski Train for almost six hours, with the train arriving in Denver around midnight.

 In 2007, a blizzard forced cancellation of service on December 29 and 30.

 The Ski Train made its final run to Winter Park on March 29, 2009.
 It had been burdened with escalating costs such as liability insurance coverage, operational conflicts with freight traffic, and substantial uncertainties posed by the redevelopment of Denver's Union Station.
-Combined with the global financial crisis, it was no longer feasible to operate the Ski Train.
+Combined with the 2008 financial crisis, it was no longer feasible to operate the Ski Train.

 The equipment was sold to the Algoma Central Railway, a subsidiary of Canadian National Railway.
 Ironically, the Ski Trains cars had been originally built in 1968 by Hawker Siddeley for use on CN's Tempos.
 The F40PH locomotives and most passenger cars were refurbished and repainted to Algoma Central's livery and are now in use on the railway's Agawa Canyon tourist train.